Celebrating 20 Years of Protection, Restoration and Connection

 Lauren is a graduate of the University of Illinois College of Law and Northwestern University.
 Lauren and her family have enjoyed their home and land in the Driftless Area in Arena Township for more than 20 years and are fully engaged in the battle to fight back invasive plants and create quality habitat for native species.

-Troy Maggied, Secretary
+Troy Maggied, Treasurer